canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 In the 1.0, 1.05 and 1.1 versions of the play, No. 2 remembers her companion in the Bunker, an android named Seed, who treated her with kindness and encouragement... only to die in an experiment as she began to doubt her constructed memories, with the Commander strangely unwilling to restore her from backup.
 Two weapons merchants, Kalmia and Clematis, also feature prominently in the earlier versions, but in 1.2 are merged into other characters like Gerbera.

-In all versions (I believe), Commander White's two Operator underlings, Futaba and Yotsuba, rankle against the callous treatment of the YoRHa.
+In all except 1.3a, Commander White's two Operator underlings, Futaba and Yotsuba, rankle against the callous treatment of the YoRHa.
 Each time, she rebukes them sternly.
+(In 1.3a, these are merged into a single character.)

-In all versions, though, with increasing desperation, and casualties mounting, the Resistance equip themselves for a final mission.
+With increasing desperation, and casualties mounting, the Resistance equip themselves for a final mission.
 Most of the Resistance, and Gunner No. 16, stage a distraction... while the remaining small group fight to the summit of Mt.
 Ka'ala to find a lift that should lift will take them to the machines' server room.
 At the entrance, No. 21 stays behind, realising she's infected by the Logic Virus, and Anemone, quick to catch on, stays behind to execute her before the infection takes hold... while No. 2, No. 4 and a few survivors of the Resistance descend into the server room.

 The outside group is gradually overwhelmed by the machines, unable to stop them pursuing No. 2's group towards the mountain.
 As a last ditch measure, they wire their reactors together to overcharge No. 16's weapon at the cost of their lives.
 In 1.2, an extra cruel twist is added: the defensive model, Daisy, survives, and sobs over the bodies of her comrades before two incarnations of N2 (the 'Red Girls', here named Terminals Alpha and Beta) appear and infect her with the Logic Virus.

 At the top of the mountain, Anemone executes No. 21 with great difficulty, but finds herself unable to pull the trigger on herself.
-She resorts to descending the mountain and attempting to kill all the machines, or face suicide by enemy forces.
+She resorts to descending the mountain and attempting to kill all the machines, or else achieve suicide by enemy forces.

 ### The reveal

 And the confrontation in the server room?
 Is ugly!
 Of course!
 The Red Girls know much more about the YoRHa mission than the girls themselves---notably that their deaths were part of the design from the start.
-Now No. 2 is inside the server room, command will detonate her reactor and blow up the whole thing.
 So, too, were the extreme conditions: ultimately, the Mt.
 Ka'ala server is strategically irrelevant; the mission is really an experiment to place the YoRHa in a desperate situation and provoke evolution, filtering out which personalities are most useful for future models.

 In 1.2, also---and perhaps other versions of the play---Commander White attempts, despite knowing the sacrificial nature of the plan, for intervention on behalf of the YoRHa.
 She is once again refused; and furthermore lectured for her insubordination in firing the satellite laser to land the YoRHa in the first place.
 Futaba and Yotsuba arrive, reporting the deaths of almost all the YoRHa.